deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 Then his fists.

-He held out long enough to still be standing when the second Rod From God hit, sent to destroy the wreck of *Firebird*, and his suit.
+He held out long enough to still be standing when the second Rod From God hit, sent to destroy the wreck of *Firebird,* and his suit.

 The Hunters didn't get the satisfaction of killing him.